-Federal Reserve interest rate increases in 2022 improved yield on interest-bearing deposits and yield on variable-rate and new taxable securities, when the year ended December 31, 2022 is compared with the year ended December 31, 2021.
+Federal Reserve interest rate increases in 2022 improved yield on interest-bearing deposits and yield on variable-rate and new taxable securities, when the year ended December 31, 2021 is compared with the year ended December 31, 2021.
 Higher volume in taxable securities also increased interest income.
-Income on nontaxable securities decreased when the year ended December 31, 2022 is compared with the year ended December 31, 2022 is compared with the year ended December 31, 2022 is compared with the year ended December 31, 2022 is compared with the year ended December 31, 2021, as higher-yielding nontaxable securities matured and were not replaced.
+Income on nontaxable securities decreased when the year ended December 31, 2022 is compared with the year ended December 31, 2021, as higher-yielding nontaxable securities matured and were not replaced.